matomo-org/developer-documentation/docs/Hooks.md

 Triggered when gathering all available scheduled report formats.
 Plugins that provide their own scheduled report format should use this event to make their format available.

-Parameters:
-- array $reportFormats An array mapping string IDs for each available scheduled report format with icon paths for those formats.
-Add your new format&#039;s ID to this array.

 Callback Signature:
 <pre><code>function(&amp;$reportFormats, $reportType)</code></pre>
+- `array` `$reportFormats` An array mapping string IDs for each available scheduled report format with icon paths for those formats.
+Add your new format&#039;s ID to this array.

 Usages: